Piney Branch: Watershed and water quality

 Piney Branch drains a watershed of 0.48 sqmi.
 About five percent of the watershed consists of forested parkland near its surface stream.
 The rest of the area is mainly residential, with some light industrial zones.

 In 2010, the creek was listed as polluted by 10 chemicals and four metals: lead, copper, zinc, and arsenic.

 In 2014, DC Water began design work on the Piney Branch Trunk Sewer Rehabilitation Project, a series of repairs and improvements to the combined sewer system that discharges into the creek.
 Composed of 8- to 10-foot brick and concrete pipes, the Piney Branch Trunk Sewer is one of the city's major trunk sewers.
 Project design was slated to start in January 2014 and last one year.
 As of early 2016, work was to begin in 2017 and last until 2019.

 Four combined sewer systems discharge into the stream.
 Combined sewer overflow (CSO) discharges during heavy storms, where stormwater and untreated sewage enters the stream, can cause serious water pollution problems.
 DC Water is planning to construct a water storage tunnel that will reduce the environmental impact of CSOs on Piney Branch and Rock Creek.
-The tunnel is designed to capture and store a minimum of 4.2-million gallons of sewage combined with stormwater that would otherwise overflow into Piney Branch during large storms.
-As of 2025, the tunnel project is expected to complete by 2029.
+The tunnel is designed to capture and store a minimum of 4.2 million gallons of sewage combined with stormwater that would otherwise overflow into Piney Branch during large storms.
+As of 2025, the tunnel project is expected to be complete by 2029.